 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Anesthesia is a medical treatment that keeps you from feeling pain during procedures or surgery.
-Different types of anesthesia work in different ways.
-Some anesthetic medications numb certain parts of your body, while other medications work on your brain to induce sleep.
+There are many forms of it.

-Advanced practice registered nurses (APRNs) are registered nurses educated at a master’s or doctoral level and in a specific role and patient population.
-APRNs are prepared by specialized education and certification to assess, diagnose and manage medical issues.
+Advanced practice registered nurses (APRNs) are registered nurses (RNs) with a graduate-level degree.
+They specialize in a specific medical role.
+APRNs have training and certification to assess, diagnose and manage medical issues.
 They can also order tests and prescribe medications.

 Types of APRNs include: